Taking Wounds

 | 1 HP or more | You're still got some fight in you! |

-| 0 HP | You are vulnerable but remain conscious; each additional point of damage confers a wound. |
+| 0 HP | You are vulnerable but remain conscious; any damage you take from a single source of harm deals 1 wound and forces a Stabilize check using Mighty. |

-| Wounds < Mighty | You're hurting real bad and your performance is seriously hampered.
-If you take too many wounds, you'll start dying. |
+| Wounds < 3 | You're hurting real bad and your performance is seriously hampered.
+Each wound requires a Stabilize check using Mighty, penalized by the damage you take, to remain conscious.
+If you would take another wound, you'll start dying! |

-| Wounds >= Mighty | When you have a number of wounds equal to or greater than your Mighty, you're rendered unconscious and placed on death's door. |
+| Wounds = 3 | When you have 3 wounds and would take another, you're rendered unconscious and placed on death's door without a Stabilize check. |

-| Dead | If nobody stabilizes you at the end of the next turn, you die. |
+| Dead | If nobody stabilizes you at the end of the next round, you die. |

 Recovering Wounds